top of page

 “If you can’t play nice, I might keep her all summer.”

-His shitty girlfriend is not.
+His shitty girlfriend is nothing like him.

 “Didn’t she—”